elik1001/solaris-analytics-publisher/README.md

 <li>Updated all REST API calls to use Solars Remote Administration Demon(RAD) Authentication.</li>
 </ul>

-The new version only needs one service/demon to run on the remote node.
+The new version only needs one service/demon to run on the remote node.<br>
-All data captured is stored in the local Stats Store.
+All data captured is stored in the local Stats Store.<br>
 The remote Stats Store central server queries / pulls from all the remote client.

 The install adds two new SMF services and two new Python applications.